tejaswigowda/book.programmingthecloud.com/src/fewtech/js/operators.md

 # More on Operators
-The JavaScriot execution sequence is one statement at-a-time, left-to-right (like we would read English).
+The JavaScript execution sequence is one statement at-a-time, left-to-right (like we would read English).
 However operators and certain programming constructs(`if/else`, `for`, `while` etc.) can alter this.
-We now look at how operators affect the execution sequence in the next section.
+We now look at how operators affect the execution sequence.

 ## Operator Precedence
 Consider the assignment operator: